newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show how impact full conclusions and insights drawn from the research and show the physical changes.
+We show how impact full conclusions and insights drawn from the research can be, and show the physical changes that came from these conclusions.

 ### Outcome